BYU-SE/characterizing-post-incident-evolution-reproduction-package/extracting-and-coding-guide.md

 * `experience:` A summary of the incident experience(s) that influenced the AI.
 For example: *Service became overloaded during a traffic spike.*

-* `stream:` During what "stream" or stage of the incident did the experience occur in?
+* `lifecycle:` During what stage of the incident did the experience occur in?
 At the top level, these are the failure and the response, with a sub-category after the slash.
-For example: *Failure / Triggering.*
+For example: *Failure / Inception.*

 * `iso:` The ISO 25010 characteristics the experience relates to.
 For example: *Capacity.*